-- A social assistance legal framework including a law provides the government with a legal mandate to provide social assistance benefits and gives expression to the principle that social protection is a human right. - A social assistance law should deal with several important aspects, including: the identification of beneficiaries; nature and level of benefits, entitlement to benefits, qualifying conditions, the establishment, functions and powers of the institution responsible for paying benefits; the sources of funding for social assistance; enforcement; and the avoidance of fraud. - The UN Universal Declaration of Human Rights of 1948 and the International Covenant on Economic, Social and Cultural Rights (ICESCR) of 1966 emphasize the right of every person to social security and to an adequate standard of living. - In 2012 the ILO adopted Recommendation 202 on National Floors of Social Protection.
-It provides guidance for establishing and maintaining comprehensive social security systems, etc... - The African Union's Social Policy Framework of 2008 argues for the extension of social protection through measures such as publicly financed, non-contributory cash transfers.
-The AU Protocol on the rights of citizens to social protection and social security, and Social Agenda 2063 strengthen the human rights anchor of social protection in Africa. - The Southern Africa Development Community (SADC) recently adopted a Protocol on Employment and Labour (2014) which enjoins each State Party to develop a social protection system, ensuring coverage for all including through social assistance. - National constitutions play an increasingly important role in providing for social security and social assistance in particular, with a strong role for national courts and possible litigation which helps redress individual cases and improve gradually the interpretation and application of the rights based legal and institutional social security system. - A minimum package of essential social protection has been shown to be affordable, even in low-income countries, within existing resources.
-There are also several options available to governments for maintaining and expanding fiscal space for social assistance. - In line with the idea that a country's context and fiscal ability may change, a social assistance law should envisage the progressive realisation of extended coverage in line with international, regional and even national instruments
+A social assistance legal framework including a law provides the government with a legal mandate to provide social assistance benefits and gives expression to the principle that social protection is a human right.

+- A social assistance law should deal with several important aspects, including: the identification of beneficiaries, nature and level of benefits, entitlement to benefits, qualifying conditions, the establishment, functions and powers of the institution responsible for paying benefits, the sources of funding for social - The UN Universal Declaration of Human Rights of 1948 and the International Covenant on Economic, Social and Cultural Rights (ICESCR) of 1966 emphasize the right of every person to social security and to an adequate standard of living.
+Other conventions, such as the UN Convention on the Rights of Persons with Disabilities, reinforce the rights of people with disability and other marginalised groups to social protection. - In 2012 the ILO adopted Recommendation 202 on National Floors of Social Protection.
+It provides guidance for establishing and maintaining comprehensive social security systems, including specific provisions for the most vulnerable groups etc. - The African Union's Social Policy Framework of 2008 argues for the extension of social protection through measures such as publicly financed, non-contributory cash transfers.
+The AU Protocol on the rights of citizens to social protection and social security, and Social Agenda 2063 strengthen the human rights anchor - The Southern Africa Development Community (SADC) recently adopted a Protocol on Employment and Labour (2014) which enjoins each State Party to develop a social protection system, ensuring coverage for all - including through social assistance. - National constitutions play an increasingly important role in providing for social security and social assistance in particular, with a strong role for national courts and possible litigation which helps redress individual cases and improve gradually the interpretation and application of the rights-based legal and institutional social security system. - A minimum package of essential social protection is affordable, even in low-income countries, within existing resources.
+There are also several options available to governments for maintaining and expanding fiscal space for social assistance. - envisage the progressive realisation of extended coverage in line with international, regional and even national instruments.